Skip to main content

 What Is the 5-Year Rule in a 1031 Exchange?

-The 5-Year Rule in 1031 exchanges is a provision in the American Jobs Creation Act of 2004 that prevents real estate investors from abusing the capital gains tax exclusion benefits of Section 121.
+The 5-Year Rule in 1031 exchanges is a provision in Section 121(d)(10), added by the American Jobs Creation Act of 2004 that prevents real estate investors from abusing the capital gains tax exclusion benefits of Section 121.
 According to this rule, you may be eligible to receive up to $250,000 or $500,000 if you file as a married couple, with tax exemption, provided you keep the personal residence you purchased via 1031 exchange for up to five years before selling it.

 If your capital gains tax exceeds this sum, you must pay the remaining immediately.
 Notably, you cannot purchase a primary residence directly through a 1031 exchange.
 So this rule applies to those who bought investment properties via like-kind transactions and converted them to primary residences.